 4. Email marketing provider

-MailChimp is free to use for up to 2,000 subscribers and is the best place to start with email marketing.
+MailChimp is free to use for up to 2,000 subscribers and is a good place to start with email marketing.
 It’s easy to use with drag and drop templates, so you don’t need to have any special skills to get started.
 However, be mindful of good branding principles when designing your template.
 Your email campaigns should match your brand’s look and feel, including your businesses colours consistently and add your logo in the header.
 If the look of your emails is consistent with your website and printed material, then readers will feel comfortable and know the emails are from you.

 5. Email marketing ideas